ME495-Navigation/slam-project-scferro/README.md

 - turtlelib - a library for performing 2D rigid body transformations and other functionality.
 - nusim - a package that simulates the turtlebot in a rectangular arena with cylindrical obstacles
 - nuturtle_control - a package to control the nuturtle and publish odometry
+- nuslam - a package for doing simultaneous localization and mapping with the turtlebot 3 in an environment with cylindrical obstacles